-TOPOGRAPHY:

-The original topography of the site has been disrupted by the landfill operation.
-The site drains from the high point in the south, to the north, through former flowpaths of an ephemeral creek.
-There is also a quarry directly upgradient of the facility resulting in a natural water flowpath restriction resulting in a dam.
-The content of the upgradient dam is routinely pumped to the surface water drainage along Blue Hills Road at the western edge of the facility (i.e. around the elevated landfill area).
+TOPOGRAPHY: The original topography has been disrupted by the landfill development.
+The site drains from the high point in the south, to the north, through former flow paths of an ephemeral creek.
+There is also a disused quarry directly upgradient of the facility resulting in a surface water flow path restriction.
+The Quarry Sedimentation Dam is present in this locale.
+Contents are transferred (solar pumping) to the surface water drainage along Blue Hills Road at the western edge of the facility (i.e. around the elevated landfilled area).